Louvre Palace: 18th century

 After the definitive departure of the royal court for Versailles in 1682, the Louvre became occupied by multiple individuals and organizations, either by royal favor or simply squatting.
-Its tenants included the infant Mariana Victoria of Spain during her stay in Paris in the early 1720s, artists, craftsmen, the Academies, and various royal officers.
+Its tenants included the Infanta Mariana Victoria of Spain during her stay in Paris in the early 1720s, artists, craftsmen, the Academies, and various royal officers.
 For example, in 1743 courtier and author Michel de Bonneval was granted the right to refurbish much of the wing between the Pavillon des Arts and the Pavillon Sud-Est into his own house on his own expense, including 28 rooms on the ground floor and two mezzanine levels, and an own entrance on the Cour Carrée.
 After Bonneval's death in 1766 his family was able to keep the house for a few more years.
 Some new houses were even erected in the middle of the Cour Carrée, but were eventually torn down on the initiative of the Marquis de Marigny in early 1756.
 A follow-up 1758 decision led to the clearance of buildings on most of what is now the Place du Louvre in front of the Colonnade, except for the remaining parts of the Hôtel du Petit-Bourbon which were preserved for a few more years.

 Marigny had ambitious plans for the completion of the Cour Carrée, but their execution was cut short in the late 1750s by the adverse developments of the Seven Years' War.
 Jacques-Germain Soufflot in 1759 led the demolition of the upper structures of Le Vau's dome above the Pavillon des Arts, whose chimneys were in poor condition, and designed the northern and eastern passageways (guichets) of the Cour Carrée in the late 1750s.
 The southern Guichet des Arts was designed by Maximilien Brébion in 1779 and completed in 1780.
 Three arched guichets were also opened in 1760 under the Grande Galerie, through the Pavillon Lesdiguières and immediately to its west.

 The 1790s were a time of turmoil for the Louvre as for the rest of France.
-On 5 October 1789, the king and court were forced to return from Versailles and settled in the Tuileries Palace; many courtiers moved into the Louvre.
+On 5 October 1789, King Louis XVI and his court were forced to return from Versailles and settled in the Tuileries Palace; many courtiers moved into the Louvre.
 Many of these in turn emigrated during the French Revolution, and more artists swiftly moved into their vacated Louvre apartments.